Creating a layout override (alternative layout) in Joomla

 Why Use Layout Overrides in Joomla

-Benefits of Using Layout Overrides for Customization
+Benefits of Using Layout Overrides for Customisation

 Prerequisites for Creating a Layout Override